-Let’s face it, driving in Las Vegas can be a challenge and that’s true whether you live here or are just visiting.
-Tons of cars on the road, mixed with Vegas’s 24-hour lifestyle makes driving here somewhat different than in other cities.
+Let’s face it, driving in Vegas can be a challenge, and that’s true whether you live here or are just visiting.
+Tons of cars on the road, mixed with Las Vegas’s 24-hour lifestyle, makes driving here somewhat different than in other cities.
 So what is it like to drive in Las Vegas?

 Whether you live in Las Vegas, are new to the area, or are just in town for a visit, there are some things you’ll need to know to make driving in Vegas easier and safer.
-Read on to discover more about my advice for driving in Las Vegas.
+Read on to discover my advice for driving in and around Las Vegas, Nevada.

 What It’s Like to Drive in Las Vegas

-Depending on the area of town you’re in and the time of day or night, driving in Las Vegas can either be a relatively calm experience or a downright hectic one.
+Depending on the area of town you’re in and the time of day or night, driving in the city can either be a relatively calm experience or a downright hectic one.

-In other parts of town, you’ll find local pedestrians, as well as many drivers of dubious skill and judgment.
-Yet as you get out further away from the center of the city you’ll begin to find a calmer atmosphere on the roads.
+In other parts of town, you’ll find local pedestrians and many drivers of dubious skill and judgment.
+Yet as you get out further away from the Strip, you’ll begin to find a calmer atmosphere on the roads.

-Regardless of where you’re driving in Las Vegas, there are some things that are specific to this city that you’ll want to be aware of.
-Some good, some bad but all are things you’ll want to know.
+Regardless of where you’re driving, there are some things that are specific to Sin City that you’ll want to be aware of.

 Las Vegas Street Layout (Grid System, Mostly)